nanoporetech/ts-runtime-typecheck/README.md

 - ### asLiteral

   Takes a [Primitive](#primitive) value and returns a new Type Cast for that specific value.

+- ### asGuardedFunction

+  Takes a unknown value and a series of [`TypeChecks`](#typecheck) and returns a strongly typed function.
+It will be a new function that wraps the original with runtime type validation, ensuring that the arguments and return value are the expected types.
+The first [`TypeCheck`](#typecheck) is for the return value, and subsequent variadic [`TypeChecks`](#typecheck) are used for validating arguments.

 ### Reference: Optional Type Casts